jeremiahf24/healthcare-facility-insights/README.md

 # Healthcare Facility Insights Platform
 This repository contains the code for a comprehensive healthcare facility insights platform developed using data obtained from the Community Benefit Insight.
-The primary objectives of the project are to create a production-ready data pipeline that regularly updates, cleans, and analyzes hospital data.
-Additionally, it provides a user-friendly dashboard for stakeholders to access real-time information about healthcare facilities such as KPI and hospital capacity overview, aiding in strategic decision-making and resource allocation.
+The platform provides real-time information about healthcare facilities, aiding stakeholders in strategic decision-making and resource allocation.

 ## Contributors
 Claire Bentzen, Jeremiah Fa’Atiliga, and Samantha Rivas

+## Overview
+The repository consists of the following components:
+- Python scripts for data extraction, transformation, and loading (ETL)
+- SQL scripts for data transformation and loading into a MySQL database
+- Power BI visualization files for dashboard creation

-## Installation
+## Deployment Process
 1. Clone this repository to your local machine: git clone https://github.com/clairebentzen/healthcare-facility-insights.git